TemporarilyOffline/usb-paddle/README.md

 Edit `iambic.c` to set key speed

-`make` and then open the Arduino IDE and setup for your Teensy and download the `.hex` file.
+`make` and then open the Teensy Loader and plugin your Teensy and download the `.hex` file.

 After that, plug into your USB port, plug in your Paddle and get to keying!